LayerXcom/safety-oracle/README.md

 ### Ideal Oracle
 We can construct an oracle which is equivalent to the necessary and sufficient conditions of finality by simulating all the possible state transitions.
 If the consensus value does not change in any reachable future states, the property is considered finalized.
-Although this is the best about the completeness, it would be extraordinary inefficient so we omit here about the detail.
+Although this is the best about the completeness, it would be extraordinary inefficient, so we omit here about the detail.

 ## Comparison